Is 637 a good credit score?

 Can I get an auto loan with a 637 credit score?

 Some auto lenders will not lend to someone with a 637 score.
-If you are able to get approved for an auto loan with a 637 score, it could be expensive.
-If you can raise your credit score, it will be much easier to get a car.
+If you are able to get approved for a car loan with a 637 score, it could be expensive.
+If you can raise your credit score, getting a car will be much easier.